Before You Go

 In reviewing your statement, you’ll notice a $1 per person per day donation to International Rivers, a non-profit conservation organization dedicated to protecting rivers and defending the rights of the surrounding communities.
 Their work helps stop destructive dams and promotes water and energy solutions for a just and sustainable world.
-One-hundred percent of these funds go directly to protecting rivers, and your contribution is tax-deductible.
-Please notify our office if you would prefer to delete the donation from your balance.
+One hundred percent of these funds go directly to protecting rivers, and your contribution is tax-deductible.
+Please notify our office to delete the donation from your balance.

 Reservations and Deposits

 A $500/person deposit is required at the time of reservation.
 Deposits may be made by check, money order, or Visa/Mastercard (American Express and Discover incur a 3% processing fee).
 Prices are in US Dollars, and all payments must be made in US Dollars.
 Payment of the deposit establishes your acceptance of our complete Terms and Conditions.
 Individual departures and trip capacity are strictly limited by the managing agency.

 Canceling your trip after your deposit is processed will incur cancellation fees because OARS has absorbed costs on your behalf and will turn others away who would like to book the spaces we’re holding for you.
 Final payment is due 90 days before departure.
 Accounts on which final payment has not been received 80 days prior to the departure date will be canceled without exception.

 Cancellations and Refunds

 Your deposit is fully refundable, less a 3% processing fee, for 7 days after you book when you submit a deposit 7 days or more before the final payment due date.